 How to Get a Serbian Passport

-To obtain a Serbian passport, you must first acquire Serbian citizenship, which can be obtained through birth, naturalization, marriage, descent, or investment.
+To obtain a Serbian passport, you must first acquire Serbian citizenship, which can be obtained through birth, naturalization, marriage, descent, investment, or Serbia citizenship by exception.

 Serbian Passport Document Requirements